Open-Models-Startup/docs-vite/docs/guides/user-guide/ide-whats-on-your-screen.md

   <figcaption>Screenshot: Menu Bar</figcaption>
 </figure>

-The Menu Bar is where you perform general operations on your StackBlitz project.
+The Menu Bar is where you perform general operations on your OpenModels project.
 It includes, from left to right:

-- The StackBlitz logo.
+- The OpenModels logo.
 If you are logged in, it links to your dashboard.
-Otherwise, it links to the StackBlitz home page.
+Otherwise, it links to the OpenModels home page.
 - The buttons to save, fork (create a copy of the project), and share the project.
 If the project is connected to a GitHub repository, you will also find the commit button here.
-- The project owner's avatar which is also a link to their StackBlitz profile page.
+- The project owner's avatar which is also a link to their OpenModels profile page.
 - The project title.
 If you are the project's owner, you can click on it to change it.
 - The project visibility icon.
 If you are the project's owner, you can click it to edit project information such as title, description, URL, or whether the project is public, private or secret.
 - The buttons to open the app preview in a new window and to close the integrated [preview](#preview).